 The game selection when the PS4 launched, for lack of a better phrase, left a lot to be desired.
 As such, if you were a PS+ subscriber within the launch window, then you are probably already familiar with the title Resogun.
-Even if you weren’t a sub, you might have picked up developer Housemarque’s latest venture onto the Playstation brand simply due to a lack of other options.
+Even if you weren’t a sub, you might have picked up developer Housemarque’s initial venture onto the Playstation brand simply due to a lack of other options.

 This title follows the same basic concept of most games from a genre long since established and cemented, defeat waves of enemies across multiple levels before being confronted with a stage boss.
 This concept coupled with the complete lack of a story gives an initial impression of simplicity but that couldn’t be further from the truth.
 Resogun is a game that perfectly embodies Bushnell’s Law which states that “all the best games are easy to learn and difficult to master.”